AyoAlfonso/cubeacademy/README.md

 This project is open-sourced software licensed under the MIT license.

-Example commandline commands I used to create files and in debbuging
+Example CLI commands you might find useful to create files and in debbuging

 ```bash
 # General Artisan commands